ImaanBontle/SDV-immersive-weathers/README.md

 </div>

 <!--Future Plans-->
-## Feature Plans <a id="future"></a>
+## Planned Features <a id="future"></a>

+*Note: I initially made this list to serve as a source of inspiration for me.
+I work best when I have a 'scratchpad' I can dive through for ideas.
+Most of these were simply written down as they occured to me.
+They definitely should not be viewed as any sort of commitment.*

-*If you would like to suggest a feature, [see contributions](#contribute).
-For upcoming releases, [view the latest changelog][framework-changelog].*
+The following list contains some possible ideas for this mod project.
+If you would like to suggest/contribute a feature, [see contributions](#contribute).
+For upcoming releases, [view the latest changelog][framework-changelog].

-The following checklist outlines my general roadmap for this mod series.
-Please note that these ideas should not be taken as fixed commitments.
-Rather, they could change at any time and may even be dropped entirely.
-Nonetheless, I hope this provides a general sense of where this project is headed in the long-term.

-- [x] Gradual seasonal weather
+- [x] Daily weather odds
-	- [ ] Add more templates
+	- [ ] Add more climate templates
 - [ ] Custom weather types
-- [ ] Dynamic/gradual weather transitions
+- [ ] Dynamic weather transitions
+    - [ ] Varying weather intensities
+	- [ ] Early/late (non-sunrise) weather changes (is this even possible?)
+- [ ] Custom effects
-- [ ] Custom wind effects/sprites
+    - [ ] Dynamic wind directions/intensities
-- [ ] Daylight savings + seasonal day/night cycles
+	- [ ] Custom sprites (doable?)
     - [ ] Dynamic daylight (e.g. overcast, partly cloudy)
+	- [ ] Audio/ambience?
+- [ ] Daylight savings time
+    - [ ] Likely conflicts with dynamic nighttime, would need custom implementation
-- [ ] Temperature and humidity (+ effects on weather)
+- [ ] Temperature and humidity simulation
+    - [ ] Effects on weather odds
+	- [ ] Optional gameplay challenges (crops, stamina etc)
 - [ ] Realistic/inaccurate weather forecasts
+    - [ ] Stochastic variation
+	- [ ] Almanac integration
+- [ ] Random weather events
+    - [ ] Heat waves, frosts, gales, blizzards
+	- [ ] Toggleable difficulty modes
-- [ ] Optional gameplay effects
+	- [ ] In-game mail?

 <div align="right">